Waobo/cparsing/README.md

 from complete.
 To make things worse, I'm working on this project very erratically.
 The currently available functionality is however already useful.

+PS: You may find something like "..as explained in the API-Reference.." in this text - this is currently an empty threat, as there is no such thing yet.

 MOTIVATION
 ----------